anime-oni/anime-oni/README.md

 • Learning front-end development!<br>
 ### Thing to Know!
 • Do NOT PING ME IN BG.<br>
-• My pronouns are "he/him" or "they/them"<br>
+• My pronouns are "he/him" or whatever<br>
 • My religion is Islam.